tap349/tap349.github.io/_posts/2017-05-30-javascript.md

 it's possible to use either `break` or `return` to terminate each case clause.

-using `break` is optional but if it's omitted program continues exepction: jumps to the next case clause and check whether it's matched against `switch` expression and so on.
+using `break` is optional but if it's omitted program continues execution: it jumps to the next case clause and checks whether it's matched against `switch` expression and so on.

 `return` statement returns result from function - it's okay to use it if there is nothing else after `switch` statement.